Chris-McGonigle/island-flowers/README.md

 #### About section

 The about section gives a little personal info about the client, and then gives text directions to the clients studio.
-A interactive Google map is also included here, with a marker set at the studio, to assist site users if they shold require to visit the client.
+A interactive Google map is also included here, with a marker set at the studio, to assist site users if they should require to visit the client.

 ![About](/readme-images/about.JPG)